Black3942/Cinema-App/README.md

 # Cinema-service app
-Simulate a work for buying tickets app.
+Simple app - simulate a work for buying tickets.
 Introduced authorization and authentication.
 All incoming and outgoing data are converted to json format, also implemented global expection handler.

 # Functionality
 This project have multiple endpoints with several access roles.<br/>